Regina Cougars

 The Regina Cougars are the athletic teams that represent the University of Regina in Regina, Saskatchewan, Canada.
 The Cougars compete in all sports except football; the university's football team is known as the Regina Rams.

-A number of the Regina Cougars women's ice hockey team players were featured in the filming of the Canadian comedy television series, Road Hockey Rumble.
+A number of the Regina women's ice hockey team players were featured in the filming of the Canadian comedy television series, Road Hockey Rumble.